leonw774/Category-Theory-for-Programmer/notes.md

 ## Monoid

-Monoid(單群/么群) is a kind of group that is simplest category Monoid $(S, ⊕)$ has:
+Monoid is a kind of group that is simplest category Monoid $(S, \cdot)$ has:

-- A binary operation ⊕
+- A binary operation \dot
     + closed
     + associative
 - The identity